 Most consumers believe when a brand tends to use more “natural” ingredients in their products, that the company is also consciously against using animals to test their so-called “natural” products.

-Kiehl’s is also owned by L’Oreal, a corporation that continues to test on animals.
+It should also be noted that Kiehl’s is owned by L’Oreal, a corporation that continues to test on animals.

 Kiehl’s Animal Testing Policy (2017)

 Let’s take a look at Kiehl’s animal testing statement found on their website.

 Kiehl’s claims that they “do not conduct animal testing on [their] products or ingredients, nor ask others to test on [their] behalf, except when required by law.”

 The statement “except when required by law” is the catch.